 The circuit is based on a D trigger that is clocked by the SCLK line.
 The data input D of the trigger is connected to the –CS line.
 The FPGA's reset line (active LOW) is taken from the inverted output –Q of the trigger.
 Setting the –CS line HIGH and producing a rising edge on the SCLK line latches the trigger, and its –Q (inverted) output becomes LOW.
 The FPGA IC enters the reset state.
 To release the FPGA from reset, you need to set the –CS line LOW and produce another rising edge on the SCLK line.

-Once the FPGA is out of reset, avoid toggling the SCLK line while the -CS is HIGH (inactive).
-This shouldn't be problematic as there is no point in generating SPI clocks while the chip select is not asserted.
+Once the FPGA is out of reset, avoid toggling the SCLK line while the –CS line is HIGH (inactive).
+This shouldn't be problematic, as there is no point in generating SPI clocks while the chip select is not asserted.

-- SPI mode 2 is used; bytes are transmitted MSBit first.
+- SPI mode 2 is used; bytes are transmitted most-significant bit (MSB) first.

 - After the last byte has been sent, the program generates 50 additional clock cycles.
-We don't know why this is necessary.
-We just followed Lattice specification.
+We don't know why this is necessary; we just followed Lattice's specifications.

-- After that, the success or failure of the upload procedure are verified through the DONE/MISO line.
+- After that, the success or failure of the upload procedure is verified through the DONE/MISO line.

 As the name implies, the DONE/MISO line serves two functions.
-When the -CS is asserted (LOW), this line works as the standard MISO line of the SPI interface.
-When the -CS line is HIGH, this line channels the state of the FPGA's CDONE output.
-This output becomes HIGH if the upload of the binary file was successful.
+When the –CS is asserted (LOW), this line works as the standard MISO line for SPI functions.
+When the –CS line is HIGH, this line channels the state of the FPGA's CDONE output.
+This output becomes HIGH if the upload of the binary file is successful.